Understanding Dialectical Behavior Therapy (DBT)

 Finding Hope and Healing at Red Rock Recovery

-Critical skills for recovery are learned here at Red Rock Recovery Center.
+Critical skills for recovery are learned here in Colorado at Red Rock Recovery Center.
 We come together to heal and grow to not only overcome addiction and mental health conditions but also to improve our overall quality of life.
 No matter your needs, you will find a treatment plan that’s right for you at Red Rock Recovery Center.